-- Name, address, phone number, social security number, tax identification number and date of birth.
+- Name, address, phone number, email address, social security number, tax identification number, and date of birth.

-- Assets, account balances, account custodians, copies of account statements, investment objectives, employment, income, liabilities, retirement goals and legal documents.
+- Assets, employment history, income, liabilities, retirement goals, and legal documents.

-- BCM or a custodian may require a photocopy of a valid driver’s license, passport, green card or military identification.
-Such identification may be required by Beaumont and/or the custodian when opening new investment accounts.
-Many financial institutions in the United States require a copy of at least one of these documents to comply with Uniting and Strengthening America by Protecting Appropriate Tools Required to Intercept and Obstruct Terrorism, also known as the USA PATRIOT Act.
+- BCM or a custodian may require a photocopy of a valid driver’s license, passport, green card, or military identification when opening new client accounts.
+Many financial institutions in the United States require a copy of at least one of these documents to comply with the USA PATRIOT Act.

-- Daily electronic downloads of clients’ account information (e.g. all transactions and positions).
+- Daily electronic downloads of clients’ account information (e.g., all transactions and holdings).

 Why We Collect Personal Information

 The personal information we collect is necessary to help us provide informed investment management services to you.
 The information allows us to serve client financial needs, process account transactions, provide customer service, offer new products or services, and fulfill regulatory and legal requirements.

 How We Handle Your Personal Information

-As emphasized above, we do not sell, rent or distribute information about current or former clients or their accounts to third parties except as provided in this notice.
+We do not sell, rent or distribute information about current or former clients or their accounts to third parties except as provided in this notice.
 We only share nonpublic personal information as necessary in the normal course of business, such as to open accounts, satisfy required compliance reviews, and complete transactions in client accounts.
 For example:

-- In order to open accounts or complete transactions for you, it may be necessary to provide aforementioned identifying information to custodians, companies, individuals, or groups not affiliated with Beaumont.
-In addition, Beaumont may be asked to provide its custodians with copies of our Investment Advisory Agreement with you.
+- In order to open accounts, complete transactions, or otherwise service client accounts, it may be necessary to provide identifying information to custodians, TAMPs, companies, individuals, or groups not affiliated with BCM.
+In addition, BCM may provide the custodian/TAMP with a copy of the Investment Advisory Agreement with the client.

-- At times, we may contract with non-affiliated companies to perform services for us (i.e. CPAs for tax preparation).
-If it is necessary, we may disclose information that we have collected from you to these third parties.
-In these instances, we only release the information that is necessary for the third party to complete its assigned responsibilities (i.e. tax cost basis).
-In addition, we require that these third parties treat your personal information with the same high degree of confidentiality that Beaumont does.
+- At times, we contract with non-affiliated companies to perform services for us, such as an outside technology consultant.
+As necessary, we share information we collected from clients with these companies.
+We only release the information necessary for the third party to complete its assigned responsibilities.
+In addition, we require these third parties treat your personal information with the same high degree of confidentiality as BCM.